mrozanski/guitar_registry/README_guitar_processor.md

 ## 2. Model

 **Required fields:**
-- `manufacturer_name` (string): Will be matched case-insensitively against existing manufacturers
+- `manufacturer_name` (string): Will be matched case-insensitively against existing manufacturers. **IMPORTANT:** The manufacturer must already exist in the database or be included in the same submission.
 - `name` (string, 1-150 chars): Model name as it appears in catalogs
 - `year` (integer, 1900-2030): Year the model was introduced